MCMC Parameter Fitting

 • Other samplers supported by bilby - see bilby documentation for details

-• npool: Number of parallel worker processes
+• npool: Number of parallel threads

 • Set to number of CPU cores for best performance